asennikov/ember-g-map/README.md

 ## Map with Info Windows

 These Info Windows will be open right after component is rendered and will be closed forever after user closes them.
+You can specify optional `onOpen` action to trigger anything you need to when the Info Window has been opened by the user.
 You can specify optional `onClose` action to tear down anything you need when Info Window has been closed by user.

 Available options (see details [in docs](https://developers.google.com/maps/documentation/javascript/3.exp/reference#InfoWindowOptions)):